TRAVEL REQUIREMENTS (July 18, 2021)

-- Due to the COVID-19 epidemic Sint Maarten has established a mandatory health authorization application through an Electronic Health Authorization System (EHAS) for every visitor arriving by air including transits, Sint Maarten and Sint Martin residents.
+- Due to the COVID-19 epidemic Sint Maarten has established a mandatory health pre-authorization application through an Electronic Health Authorization System (EHAS) for every visitor arriving by air including transits, Sint Maarten and Saint Martin residents.
 Without the health pre-authorization boarding will not be possible.
 Be advised that processing time can take up to 12 hours.
-Visitors arriving on a vessel please read the latest requirements here.
+Visitors arriving on a maritime vessel please read the latest requirements here.

 - The requirements vary depending on the country risk status which can be found at the bottom of this page.

 - People are considered fully vaccinated with an approved vaccine :